 FREE!
-Get College: A Guide for Parents and Teens — insights, encouragement and great information!
+Download College: A Guide for Parents and Teens — and get insights, encouragement and great information!

 Your teen is nudging up to the finish line of childhood and preparing to launch into early adulthood.
 It is a key point of development.
 Though your teen and her classmates may already seem to be independent, high school seniors need the guidance of their parents, especially when they are choosing their "initial" major in college.
 Although lots of choices are a good thing, teens often struggle in the process because there are too many possibilities.